Skip to main content

 Out of 100 babies born, 1 or 2 will need more tests

-If more tests are needed, an audiologist (hearing specialist) will send an appointment.
-This will be sent within four weeks from when you had your baby’s hearing screening result.
+If more tests are needed, the audiologist will send an appointment.
+They will be send this within four weeks from when you had your baby’s hearing screening result.

 This allows time for your baby’s hearing to develop.